Anne of Kiev: Engagement

 The negotiations for Anne's marriage to the 18-years-older King Henry took place in the late 1040s, after the death of Henry's first wife, Matilda of Frisia, and their only child.
 Due to the pressing need for an heir, and the Church's growing disapproval of consanguineous marriages, it became necessary for Henry to seek an unrelated bride.
-The Kievan Rus' was not unknown to the French.
+The Kievan Rus' were not unknown to the French.
 Yaroslav had married several of his children to Western rulers in an attempt to avoid the influence of the Byzantine Empire.

 In the autumn of 1049 or the spring of 1050, Henry sent Bishop Gauthier of Meaux, Goscelin of Chauny, and other unnamed advisors to Yaroslav's court.
 It is possible that there were two diplomatic missions to the Rus at this time, with Roger of Chalons also present.
 No record of the marriage negotiations or the dowry arrangements survives, although Anne reportedly left Kiev with "rich presents".
 Gregorovich claims that part of the wealth she brought to France included the jacinth jewel that Abbot Suger later mounted on a reliquary of St. Denis.
 Anne left Kiev in the summer or fall of 1050 and traveled to Reims.